fnagel/t3extblog/README.md

 A lot of testing needs to be done.
 Help wanted!

-IN WORK
 * Make use of the Tce hook for comments
-* rework notifications to be scheduler based
-* Test comment and subscription process again
-* * if subscription emails are sent
-* * if subscription process works
-* * if un-subscribe process works

-BUGS
-* delete button deletes but without prompt in post view

-NEXT
 * Partial for flashMessage VH
 * More unit tests and functional tests
+* Better flexform configuration for plugins
+* Trackback / Pingback support
 * Documentation
-* better flexform configuration for plugins

-FEATURES
-* Trackback / Pingback
+* Rework notifications to be based upon scheduler (cronjob)
 * Captcha implementation
 * Use EXT:vidi for BE modules (needs TYPO3 6.1)

+Known bugs
+* delete button deletes but without prompt in post view (BE module)